zobayer-al-mahmud/Computer-Graphics-Project/README.md

 # Computer-Graphics-Project
-Zobayer Al Mahmud and his team member developed this project.
+Zobayer Al Mahmud and his team member developed this project.GLUT - The OpenGL.
 Dept. of CSE at AIUB